sillybun/autoformatpythonstatement/README.md

   - Add `Plug 'https://github.com/sillybun/autoformatpythonstatement', {'do': './install.sh'}` to .vimrc
   - Run `:PlugInstall`

+> Warning: for macos m1 users, if you use arm64 vim (chech it via `:version`), please make sure that you run `install.sh` using arm64 python (e.g. downloaded from arm homebrew)

+For m1 user, `install.sh` will call `/opt/homebrew/bin/python3.9 setup.py build` to build core library.

 ## Usage

 Everytime you type enter, the previous line will be formatted automatically.